LesleyLai/blog/contents/blog/2023_life_upfate/en.md

 It has become increasingly evident that this country and university do not welcome me.
 Worry not; I don't plan to linger.
 At this point, even if I get a U.S. visa, I don't intend to finish my Computer Science degree anymore[^4].
 I will just get my Apply Math degree done and yeet myself out of their sacred country ASAP.

-[^4]: I used to have a Computer Science and Applied Math double degree.
-The university canceled my CS degree and said that I could pursue it again after I graduate from the Applied Math one
+[^4]: I used to have a Computer Science and Applied Math double major.
+The university canceled my CS major and said that I could pursue it again after I graduate from the Applied Math one.

+## 2024/1/3 Update: Second Visa application

+My second visa application was swiftly denied, indicating the likelihood of a negative record associated with my profile.
+To be honest, I couldn't care less about setting foot in that country ever again.
+Nevertheless, I must reconsider my options for pursuing a degree elsewhere.